kaspaeve/Eve-Time/README.md

 # Eve-Time Discord Bot

-Eve-Time is a simple Discord bot created to fetch and display the current time in various time zones, including the Eve time (UTC).
+Eve-Time is a simple Discord bot created to fetch and display the current time in various time zones, including the Eve Online time (UTC).

 ## Table of Contents
 - [Features](#features)